Edlenh/module1/README.md

-Cloned a repo with starter clone and refactored the code to meet accessibility standards.
+Cloned a repo with starter code and refactored the code to meet accessibility standards.

 https://edlenh.github.io/module1/#social-media-marketing